All work

 Our visual perception unconsciously completes incomplete objects.

-Our brains are adept at interpreting incomplete visuals as complete ones, a principle that's invaluable in UX design.
-Take the example of a progress bar in a form: it may not be fully filled, but as you advance through the steps, your brain instinctively 'completes' the image.
+Our brains are adept at interpreting incomplete visuals as complete ones, a principle that’s invaluable in UX design.
+Take the example of a progress bar in a form: it may not be fully filled, but as you advance through the steps, your brain instinctively ‘completes’ the image.
 This ability allows you to effortlessly track your progress, ensuring you remain informed and engaged throughout the process.
-This clever use of visual cues simplifies complex information, enhancing user understanding and interaction.

 A Windows 3.1 message box with a progress bar

 The power of closure in modern interfaces extends far beyond simple progress bars.
-Think about how mobile apps handle image carousels - showing just a slice of the next image at the screen's edge.
-Your brain automatically registers that there's more content to explore, without the need for explicit "swipe for more" instructions.
-I've found this subtle approach particularly effective in e-commerce designs, where it naturally encourages users to browse through product collections without feeling overwhelmed by too many options at once.
+Think about how mobile apps handle image carousels — showing just a slice of the next image at the screen’s edge.
+Your brain automatically registers that there’s more content to explore, without the need for explicit “swipe for more” instructions.

 Matter, app homepage

 When designing navigation menus, the principle becomes even more fascinating.
-Take the ubiquitous hamburger menu icon - three simple lines that our brains instantly recognise as a button that reveals more options.
-This is closure at its most elegant - using minimal visual elements to convey maximum meaning.
-The same principle applies to those loading animations where dots appear and disappear in sequence - your mind automatically completes the circular pattern, creating a sense of continuous motion from just a few strategic visual elements.
+Take the ubiquitous hamburger menu icon — three simple lines that our brains instantly recognise as a button that reveals more options.

 The Law of Closure takeaways

-1. Our brains automatically complete incomplete shapes and patterns to form whole objects
+1. Our brains automatically complete incomplete shapes and patterns to form whole objects.

-2. Simple, incomplete forms can be more effective than detailed illustrations in interface design
+2. Simple, incomplete forms can be more effective than detailed illustrations in interface design.

-3. Strategic use of gaps and spacing can create meaningful icons while reducing visual complexity
+3. Strategic use of gaps and spacing can create meaningful icons while reducing visual complexity.

-4. When objects are incomplete but recognisable, users process information more efficiently
+4. When objects are incomplete but recognisable, users process information more efficiently.

 The Law of Continuity

 In the image shown, most people will naturally follow the curved line across the straight one, even when the colours change.
-This behaviour is partly because we're used to seeing our world in straight, horizontal lines, which influences how we group elements visually.
+This behaviour is partly because we’re used to seeing our world in straight, horizontal lines, which influences how we group elements visually.
 In UX design, this insight is super useful for guiding users along a process or showing them a clear pathway.
-Think about scrolling through a social media feed: the seamless flow of posts intuitively tells you that you're moving through a series of updates, one after the other.

 Design by Sebastiano Guerriero from Dribbble